-The UTeach option may be added to the BS degree in Geosciences.
-UTeach Dallas Option degree plans are streamlined to allow students to complete both a rigorous Bachelor of Science degree and all coursework for middle or high school teacher certification in four years.
+The UTeach option may be added to either the BA or BS degree.
+UTeach Dallas Option degree plans are streamlined to allow students to complete both a rigorous Bachelor of Science or Bachelor of Arts degree and all coursework for middle or high school teacher certification in four years.
 Teaching Option degrees require deep content knowledge combined with courses grounded in the latest research on math and science education.
 While most graduates go on to classroom teaching, UTeach alums are also prepared to enter graduate school and to work in discipline related industry.

 Fast Track Baccalaureate/Master's Degrees

 The Fast-Track program allows students with strong academic records to take selected graduate courses that may be applied toward the baccalaureate degree and be used to satisfy requirements for the master's degree.
 Interested students who intend to pursue a master's degree in Geosciences may apply for a Fast Track baccalaureate/master's plan of study via the Geosciences graduate advisor.
 The planned coursework must be coordinated with the Geosciences undergraduate advisor; the Geosciences graduate advisor should also be notified.
 A maximum of 15 semester credit hours may be applied under this program.

 1. Incoming freshmen must enroll and complete requirements of UNIV 1010 and the corresponding school-related freshman seminar course.
 Students, including transfer students, who complete their core curriculum at UT Dallas must take UNIV 2020.